Benefits for Home Educated Post-16s

-- CB and CTC are separate and you will have to make separate claims and renewals
+- CB, CTC, and UC are all separate and you will have to make separate claims and renewals

 - CTC is confirmed retrospectively; if your circumstances have not changed you must still send this information to the tax office or risk having to repay credits from the previous tax year